meetkabeershah/meetkabeershah.github.io/_posts/2015-10-13-experimenting-ionic.md

 I will keep this as the side project now.
 Yes, I'll keep developing this in my spare time.
 Because I learnt a lot of things which I never thought before.
 It changed the way I work.

-That change would have never came without this extraordinary experience.
+That change would have never came if I would not have found my love.